 With questions about Hike the Hill, contact MnCUN Political Advocacy Director Ryan Smith by email or at (651) 288-5533.

-Nine Minnesota credit union professionals were in Washington, D.C., Sept.
-19-21 to promote the benefits of credit unions during the Minnesota Credit Union Network's 2012 Hike the Hill event.
-Attendees discussed several top issues with Minnesota's federal legislators, putting a spotlight on member business lending (MBL), the ATM fee disclosures bill, and the regulatory burden credit unions are facing.
+Twelve Minnesota credit union advocates, including volunteers and board members, were in Washington, D.C., Oct.
+1-3, during the Minnesota Credit Union Network's annual Hike the Hill event.
+Attendees discussed several issues impacting credit unions with Minnesota's federal legislators, including tax reform, small business lending and the regulatory burden credit unions are facing.

-The three-day Washington, D.C., trip included a legislative and regulatory briefing with CUNA, meetings with NCUA Chairman Deborah Matz and Board Member Michael Fryzel, and visits at the offices of all Minnesota's federal elected officials.
-The group also attended a dinner with the Kentucky Credit Union League and enjoyed a Segway tour of the nation's capital.
+The three-day Washington, D.C., trip included a legislative and regulatory briefing with CUNA and visits at the offices of all Minnesota's federal elected officials.